weimeilin79/masterclass-connect/lab-02/readme.md

 ```

 ## Objective:
+- Gets individual log from a Redpanda topic `raw_error`.
 - Categorize logs by source system and assign priority.
 - Drop logs from **web_frontend** as they are not required for further processing.
 - Remove all detailed information from error messages, keeping only the error code and description.